Effective Date: April 18, 2002

 b.
 The appropriate Associate Administrator, Center Director, or Assistant Administrator, is responsible for determining and approving requirements for detailees and for budgeting for reimbursement to the military services.

 c.
-The Headquarters Budget Management and Systems Support Office, in conjunction with the Center Directors, Associate Administrators, and Assistant Administrators is responsible for providing reimbursement to the military services.
+The Headquarters Budget Management and NASA Goddard Space Flight Center, Regional Finance Center, in conjunction with the Center Directors, Associate Administrators, and Assistant Administrators is responsible for providing reimbursement to the military services.
 Internal accounting and financial adjustments will be made between NASA Headquarters and the appropriate Centers.

 (1) All elements of NASA policies concerning military assignments are adhered to within their respective installations and component activities geographically located apart from the parent organization.

 (2) Written requests for detailees are made 9 months in advance of the desired assignment date and submitted through appropriate channels to the Director, Export Control and Interagency Liaison ,OIIR.

 (3) Funds are available for reimbursement to the military services.